docker/docs/engine/swarm/secrets.md

 When you grant a newly-created or running service access to a secret, the decrypted secret is mounted into the container in an in-memory filesystem.
-The location of the mount point within the container defaults to `/run/secrets/<secret_name>`, but you can specify a custom location in Docker 17.06 and higher.
+The location of the mount point within the container defaults to `/run/secrets/<secret_name>` in Linux containers, or `C:\ProgramData\Docker\secrets` in Windows containers.
+You can specify a custom location in Docker 17.06 and higher.

 You can update a service to grant it access to additional secrets or revoke its access to a given secret at any time.

 A node only has access to (encrypted) secrets if the node is a swarm manager or if it is running service tasks which have been granted access to the secret.